Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: The radial derivative controls the function in up to the boundary

 where we have used \cite[Lemma~5.3]{CFRS} (rescaled) to control $u_\nu$.
 This bound, \eqref{HessbyLapl}, and estimate (5.14) of \cite{CFRS} for $\J$ give the boundary estimate needed to prove \eqref{hess-ann} after a covering and scaling argument. \end{proof}

 Towards the proof of Theorem \ref{thm:3bdry}, to control the $L^1$ norm of a stable solution in a half-annulus by its radial derivative in $L^1$, the starting idea is to use the equation

 after multiplying it against an appropriate test function and integrating it in the half-annulus.
 We will see that this easily yields a lower bound for the integral of the left-hand side which is appropriate for our purposes.
 The difficulty is how to control the integral of the right-hand side, by above, in terms of only $x\cdot\nabla u= ru_r$.
-As we will explain later in Footnote~\ref{foot-xgrad}, we wish to use the stability condition to deal with the factor $f'(u)$ in \eqref{continuousbdry}.
+As we will explain within the proof (see the paragraph after \eqref{int-fsxi3}), we wish to use the stability condition to deal with the factor $f'(u)$ in \eqref{continuousbdry}.
 However, through the simplest approach this would force to control the $L^2$ norm of $\nabla (x\cdot\nabla u)$ ---which is not at our hands since we do not have $L^2$ control on the full Hessian of $u$ (but only the $L^1$ control of Lemma~\ref{corol:Deltabdry}).

 To proceed in a similar manner but reducing the number of derivatives falling on~$u$, for $\lambda >0$ we consider the functions

 and note that $\frac{d}{d\la} u_\la (x)= x \cdot \nabla u (\lambda x)= \lambda^{-1} x \cdot \nabla u_\lambda (x)$.
 Using this and noticing that $\lambda^{-2} \Delta u_\lambda = -f(u_\lambda)$, we have